2017 taxes & the Health Insurance Marketplace®

 - If you qualify, your credit will either increase your 2017 refund or reduce your tax owed.

-If you were enrolled in a Marketplace plan without premium tax credits for only part of 2017, or other family members had different coverage, visit the relevant pages below.
+If you were enrolled in a Marketplace plan without premium tax credits for only part of 2017, or other household members had different coverage, visit these pages for enrollment in: